Scale and Massing

 It is unfortunate that we are still growing out of a phase of architectural theory which held that new developments should be incongruous with their surroundings and should scorn public opinion.
 Neither of these things accord with the guiding principles of any CAAC, and architects should seek to draw inspiration from local buildings and architecture to ensure that their buildings are preserving, and hopefully enhancing the special character of the conservation area.

 Our conservation areas are composed mainly of classical buildings with some more rare occurrences of Gothic or even Arts and Crafts.
-We would particularly welcome buildings that are composed in these styles, whichever being most appropriate to the local area, but we accept that these traditions are not always suited to large scale building and that architects are not often trained in these disciplines.
+We would particularly welcome buildings that are composed in these styles if the architect is trained in them, whichever being most appropriate to the local area.
+However we accept that these traditions are not always suited to large scale building and that architects are not often trained in these disciplines.

 Any development should make use of the materials used in the local area, and we would oppose any developments which seek to use totally inappropriate materials, such as PVC for windows and doors or steel for facing.
 Using local materials ensures that the special appearance of the local area is preserved.
 We would also expect things such as the proportion of solid to void in a façade to be consistent with buildings in the area.
 This means that in particular excessive glazing is inappropriate.